Uberspace/dino/doc/setup_pip.rst

 uWSGI
 ^^^^^

-uWSGI actually runs dino will later provide it via HTTP on port 8080.
+uWSGI actually runs dino and will later provide it via HTTP on port 8080.
 It is installed globally using pythons dependency manager ``pip``:

 .. code-block:: console